 Avoid these people at all costs!

-For the rest of the life insurance agents, who are fine respectable people, they are most often generalists.
+For the rest of their lives, insurance agents, who are fine respectable people, are often generalists.

 They deal with all kinds of life insurance policies.

-They are nice people, but they are not the logical choice if you want the best pricing and a burial insurance policy with no waiting period.
+They are nice people but are not logical if you want the best pricing and a burial insurance policy with no waiting period.

-We work with 20+ final expense companies, so we can get you qualified for the best price plan with the intent of getting folks like you immediate coverage when possible.
+We work with 20+ final expense companies to get you qualified for the best-priced plan to get folks like you immediate coverage when possible.

-Getting on affordable burial or final expense policy doesn’t have to cost an arm and a leg.
+Getting an affordable burial or final expense policy doesn’t have to cost an arm and a leg.

-Our job at Funeral Funds is to be the most knowledgeable burial insurance experts available.
-By doing so, we can knock it out of the park and get you the most accurate quote and affordable rates.
+Our job at Funeral Funds is to be the most knowledgeable burial insurance expert available.
+We can get you the most accurate quote and affordable rates by doing so.

-Once we know more about your age and health history, we can accurately give you burial insurance quotes from the final expense companies that are the best fit for you.
+Once we know more about your age and health history, we can accurately give you quotes for life insurance policies from the final expense companies that best fit you.